godaddy/wp-reseller-store/readme.txt

 = 2.0.10 - January 2019

-* Fixed: Add classic layout option back to the product widget
+* Fixed: Add classic layout option to the product widgets
-* New: apply_filters for default options on widgets and shortcodes
+* New: Filter default options on widgets and shortcodes
+* New: Filter cart options with `rstore_cart_options`
+* Update: Remove unused echo statements

 = 2.0.9 - January 2019